davwood/Takeaway/README.md

 Takeaway
 ========

-Ruby language only with the aim to learn object orientated programming and test driven development Tests in rspec
+Ruby language only with the aim to learn object orientated programming and test driven development.

-Playing with Twilio also to send an sms.
+Tests in rspec

+Also integrated with Twilio.
+To send SMS messages.

 Basic functionality:
-User can order a dish
+ - User can order a dish
-A menu is a list of dishes.
+ - A menu is a list of dishes.
-When dish is ready send an sms to the user.
+ - When dish is ready send an sms to the user.